markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 This will be good practice in understanding how the drag and drop feature  works since so many apps have this type of feature for instance a calendar, a shopping cart, or gaming.

 ## Preview
-@Todo screenshot of project after lesson completion
+By the end of this lesson our Taskinator app should look something like this:
 ![GitHub Issue Drag and Drop](./assets/lesson-4/300-drag-drop-demo.png)
 > **Asset Needed: [Gif showing drag and drop operation Jira Issue FSFO-218](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-218)

-@ Build Steps
+> **Asset Needed:** Learnosity: Order Build Steps
-    1. Create new Git branch
+>    1. Create new Git branch
-    2. Create “drag” event handler
+>    2. Create “drag” event handler
-    3. Create “drop” and “dragover” event handlers
+>    3. Create “drop” and “dragover” event handlers
-    4. UI enhancements with “dragleave” event handler
+>    4. UI enhancements with “dragleave” event handler
-    5. Merge branch into develop
+>    5. Merge branch into develop

 ## Create a New Git Branch
 @Todo for the git steps